podofo/podofo/.github/issue_template.md

 * **[Bug report/Feature request] Other information**

-  E.g. test documents, stacktraces, related issues, links for us to have contex, suggestions how to fix, etc.
+  E.g. sample PDF documents, stacktraces, related issues, links for us to have contex, suggestions how to fix, etc.